Congratulations on taking the first step in creating a WordPress blog.

 - .com is the most recommended domain extension

-There are 2 awesome business’s to buy domains names from, both of which I currently use:
+There are two excellent companies to buy domains names from, both of which I currently use:

 - GoDaddy – Sometimes they have specials on domains.